WillTheFarmer/apache-logs-to-mysql/README.md

 My less than 50 testing logs are from Apache 2.4.58 running on Ubuntu 24.04.
 All the code is new and has not been tested hard yet.

 This is my first repository, I only finished the error log code 4 hours ago and I've been up for 41 hours.
 I may have jumped the gun on posting this so soon...
 Tomorrow I'll post code after some sleep.
-When I created this repository I assummed it would not be visible until turning a "visible" switch ON.
+When I created this repository I assumed it would not be visible until turning a "visible" switch ON.
 If it is visible I am including notes and screenshots for now.

 Images of Tables, Views, Stored Functions and Procedures in apache_logs Schema.
 More information and code to come tomorrow.
 ![Screenshot 2024-10-19 001434](https://github.com/user-attachments/assets/54912935-3ea9-4d0d-8b6a-a92d329e9e88)